This tutorial explains the process of installing, configuring, and running Apache Hadoop on Clear Linux* OS.

 Once all the configuration files are in

-the namespace of the files system and regulates the clients’ access to files.
+/etc/hadoop, edit them to fit your needs.
+The NameNode server is the master server that manages the namespace of the files’ system and regulates the clients’ access to files.
+The first file to be edited,

-/etc/hadoop/core-site.xmlfile using the editor of your choice and modify the file as follows:
+/etc/hadoop/core-site.xmlfile using any editor and modify the file as follows:

 <?xml version="1.0" encoding="UTF-8"?> <?xml-stylesheet type="text/xsl" href="configuration.xsl"?> <configuration> <property> <name>fs.default.name</name> <value>hdfs://localhost:9000</value> </property> </configuration>

 /etc/hadoop/hdfs-site.xmlfile.
 This file configures the HDFS daemons.
-This configuration includes the list of permitted and excluded data nodes and the size of said blocks.
-In this example, we are setting the number of block replication to 1 from the default of 3 as follows:
+This configuration includes the list of permitted and excluded data nodes and the size of those blocks.
+For this example, set the number of block replication to 1 from the default of 3 as follows:

 <?xml version="1.0" encoding="UTF-8"?> <?xml-stylesheet type="text/xsl" href="configuration.xsl"?> <configuration> <property> <name>dfs.replication</name> <value>1</value> </property> <property> <name>dfs.permission</name> <value>false</value> </property> </configuration>